sanduler/calculator-py/README.md

 <h3 align="center">Simple Calculator</h3>

   <p align="center">
     A simple calculator using the basic calculator operations including multiplications, addition, subtraction, and division.
+Each operations is subdivided in the respective functions.
+The user can continue the calculation and keep the results saved for the next calculation or start a fresh calculations through the use of recursion.
     <br />
   </p>
 </div>